 - Grape: Potassium application is required from cane maturity stage onwards.
-A total of about 64 kg/ha of Sulphate of potash (water-soluble grade) should be applied in 5-6 split doses. - Sweet orange: For Ambia bahar crop, muriate of potash 180 g/tree should be applied uniformly around the grown up tree.
+If not applied earlier, total of about 64 kg/ha of Sulphate of potash (water-soluble grade) should be applied in 5-6 split doses. - Sweet orange: If not applied earlier, for Ambia bahar crop, muriate of potash 180 g/tree should be applied uniformly around the grown up tree.
 The applied fertilizer should be thoroughly mixed in the soil. - All orchards: Avoid use of heavy machinery movement on wet soil near the plants to avoid soil compaction.
 In case of monsoon rains, remove mulch cover on the bund/ basins and allow the rainwater to seep into the soil.
 This will leach the accumulated salts in the root zone.
-The mulch so removed can be mixed with the soil to improve the soil porosity. - Pomegranate: After harvesting of Haste bahar crop, undertake pruning operation to remove the bearing branches, and apply 20 kg FYM along with Neem-cake @2 kg per plant.
+The mulch so removed can be mixed with the soil to improve the soil porosity.

+• Pomegranate: After harvesting of Haste bahar crop, undertake pruning operation to remove the bearing branches, and apply 20 kg FYM along with Neem-cake @2 kg per plant.